jmandel/fhir-js-client/docs/README.md

 SMART on FHIR JavaScript Library
 ================================

-This is a JavaScript library for connecting SMART apps to Fhir servers.
+This is a JavaScript library for connecting SMART apps to FHIR servers.
 It works both in browsers (IE10+) and on the server (NodeJS).